Magical Moments in Nature

 If you spend a lot of time in nature, you are bound to have some magical moments.
 Nature is all around us.
 Sometimes grand in scope like a National Park and sometimes our own backyard.
 One of my magical moments happened on a grand scale – in every way possible.

 It was a cold overcast winter afternoon in Yellowstone National Park – Saturday, February 4, 2017.
 A girl’s trip!
-Chris (my sister-in-law), Misia (my niece) and I past through the Roosevelt Arch at the northern entrance of Yellowstone National Park for an adventure.
+Chris (my sister-in-law), Misia (my niece) and I passed through the Roosevelt Arch at the northern entrance of Yellowstone National Park for an adventure.
 The plan, okay the hope, to see a wolf.

 The wolf conjures up many thoughts, feelings and emotions.
 Most people know that since the beginning of time, there have been wolf haters and wolf lovers.
 For those that know me, it will come as no surprise that I am a wolf lover.